 Dosage form: injection, suspension, extended release

-BYDUREON (2 mg per dose) should be administered once every 7 days (weekly).
+The recommended dose of BYDUREON is 2 mg subcutaneously once every 7 days (weekly).
 The dose can be administered at any time of day, with or without meals.

-If a dose is missed, it should be administered as soon as noticed, provided the next regularly scheduled dose is due at least 3 days later.
+If a dose is missed, administer the dose as soon as noticed, provided the next regularly scheduled dose is due at least 3 days later.
 Thereafter, patients can resume their usual dosing schedule of once every 7 days (weekly).

-If a dose is missed and the next regularly scheduled dose is due 1 or 2 days later, the patient should not administer the missed dose and instead resume BYDUREON with the next regularly scheduled dose.
+If a dose is missed and the next regularly scheduled dose is due 1 or 2 days later, do not administer the missed dose and instead resume BYDUREON with the next regularly scheduled dose.